 Single-family homes.
 Generally, single-family homes represent the most spacious homes available in any given community.
 Most include two to four bedrooms, which makes them best for hosting friends and family who want to visit.
 These homes often have larger lots with backyards.
 With more property and more square feet, single-family homes tend to be the most high maintenance and the most expensive, but they’re also the most spacious and the most conducive for hosting large gatherings.

 Attached homes.
-Often configured in duplex or quad configurations, attached homes can provide everything that residents need at a mid-range price.
+Often arranged in duplex or quad configurations, attached homes can provide everything that residents need at a mid-range price.
 These homes often have fewer bedrooms, but they can still offer dens and spare bedrooms for guests.
-Some attached homes come with a homeowners’ association that takes care of some combination of exterior home maintenance and landscaping.
+Some attached homes come with a homeowners’ association (HOA) that takes care of some combination of exterior home maintenance and landscaping.

 Condominium homes.
 Often the most affordable and best for downsizing, many snowbirds choose condominium homes for their winter getaways.
 While some condo homes can feel quite spacious, they still allow retirees to downsize for the season, which usually makes condos the most budget-friendly as well.
 Condominiums also provide a lock-and-leave lifestyle.

 Across each of the home types, there are certainly other important factors to consider.
-Factors that can make a home feel like a home include size, location, cost, and access to amenities.
+Factors that can make a house feel like a home include size, location, cost, and access to amenities.
 Some snowbirds traveling with their pets will want to ensure that rental properties allow pets.
 Essential location qualities to consider include surrounding recreation opportunities, grocery stores, pharmacies, medical care providers, and transportation options.

 Of course, another home type to consider is the one on wheels.
 Many snowbirds choose to use recreational vehicles (RVs) to travel to their destinations.
 This may mean living and traveling in a confined space, but it allows retirees to see more of the country, especially for those who enjoy the open road.

 An RV can add a lot of affordability and flexibility to the snowbirding lifestyle.
-It can be cost effective to rent a lot at an RV park location.
+It can be cost-effective to rent a lot at an RV park location.
 Several active adult communities also offer RV storage for those who would like to rent a home once in their location.
 Plus, snowbirds can remain surrounded by their own belongings, albeit a pared-down selection.
 Those who already own RVs or are considering investing in a recreational vehicle may find themselves well on their way to snowbird opportunities.

 On 55places.com, snowbirds can follow the latest news and trends about active adult communities across the country.
 Site visitors can search specific states and areas to discover their ideal active adult communities, and those with user accounts can even save their favorite neighborhoods and listings.
-For more snowbirding resources, check out the 55places.com Rental Guide to Snowbirding and Guide To Snowbirding on a Budget.